DE-RSE/de-rse.github.io/en/conf2019/call.md

 ## First-time presenter?

-We want you to present!
-It’s important that the programme includes people who don’t normally publish papers or attend academic conferences, otherwise we’ll be missing whole sections of the RSE community.
+**We want you to present!** It’s important that the programme includes people who don’t normally publish papers, or give talks at academic conferences.
+We want your voice to be heard as part of the RSE community.

-It’s not intimidating!
-The emphasis of the conference is on learning from each other in a supportive atmosphere.
-Your perspective is welcome and this will be a great chance to start a wider discussion of issues you care about.
+**It’s not intimidating!** deRSE19 is about learning from each other in a supportive atmosphere.
+Your perspective is welcome and needed, and presenting will be a great chance to start a wider discussion of issues you care about.

-We can help!
-We can offer mentoring and other support with preparing your presentation.
+**We can help!** We can offer mentoring and other support with preparing your presentation.
 Please email us if you require advice or clarification before making a submission.
-We can possibly offer one-on-one mentoring to help successful applicants prepare their talk, poster or workshop – just tick the box when submitting your proposal.
+We aim to offer one-on-one mentoring to help successful applicants prepare their talk, poster or workshop.
+If you would like a mentor to help you just tick the respective box when submitting your proposal.

+## Contact

-If you have any questions about the conference, please contact the conference organisers at [konferenz@de-rse.org](mailto:konferenz@de-rse.org).
+If you have any questions about the conference, or the submission of proposals, please contact the conference organisers at [konferenz@de-rse.org](mailto:konferenz@de-rse.org).

 ## Technicalities

 The focus of deRSE19 is on community.
-Therefore, instead of asking you to submit an academic abstract following a specific structure, submissions to deRSE19 are a little more free form.
+Therefore, instead of asking you to submit an academic abstract following a specific structure, submissions to deRSE19 are a bit more free form.

-Simply fill out the submission form at <https://xxx>.
+Simply fill out the submission form (to be announced).
 The form includes a field for the description of your submission ("abstract") as well as several others, asking you for details about yourself.
 We elicit this information because we would like to know a little about your background, your perspective, your experience.
 This will help us to get to know the RSE community in Germany better.

 ### Formats